paultough/lumicube/README.md

   # my code here...
 ```

 For those following the examples in the cube's manual you will need to make some changes to make them work as the default cube and its aliases are not available as a result of the above changes.
-See the commented out section at the end of the file if you want to replicate these or just put `cube.` in front of your calls to the cube.
-I prefer the prefixing as I like the non-abstracting of the fact the cube API is actually a class.
-It was a small peev of mine from the manual as it hid something important from the coder I think.
+See the commented out section at the end of the standard_library.py file if you want to replicate these or just put `cube.` in front of your calls to the cube.
+I prefer the prefixing as I like the non-abstraction of the fact the cube API is actually a class.
+It was a small peev of mine from the manual as it hid something important from the coder I think but I understand that for those starting out in coding this could be a good thing.

+Enjoy!